Transitioning back to campus updates

 Safety measures include:

-- all individuals on campus are required to wear a face mask, take a daily temperature check, complete a daily COVID-19 Health Declaration and abide by sign-posted physical distancing requirements at all times
+- all individuals on campus must complete a daily COVID-19 Health Declaration, take a daily temperature check and abide by sign-posted physical distancing requirements at all times

 - building access restrictions, scheduling of spaces, clearly displaying maximum room capacity and foot traffic management